YogeshwaranS-ABD/Chat_Server/README.md

 This repository has a database with empty tables in the above schema.
 > ***Note:*** In this application, PORT number 5000 is reserved for communication between servers.
 PORT number 12345 is for the load balancer, to which the clients request to connect.

-## main.py:
+## Starting server:
-The number of servers need to be started will be received from th e user as input.
-1. shl: Shared memory object named client status, that was created to store the counting of clients, daily, monthly, total and the lost clients and the average rating of the service.
-2. An object is created for MultipleServer with number of servers to be started, algorithm ('least connection', 'round robin') for balancing the clients among servers, and the approach to start the server either by 'fork' or by 'process' and the created shared memory object as arguments.
-3. The load balancer is started calling obj.start_balancer().
-4. Finally stop() is called to release the shared memory block and to delete those objects.
+The servers can be started by running any of the following scripts:
+1. iterative.py : To handle the clients in an iterative manner
+2. threaded.py : A seperate thread will be created to handle the incomming clinet
+3. pre_threaded.py : Some threads are created and waiting to handle incoming clients
+4. fork.py : A child process is created to handle the client.
+5. pre_fork.py : Some child processes are created and waiting to handle incoming clients

 ## loadbalancer.py
-### class MultipleServer
+### class Balancer
 >args:
 1. _n_ : Integer: Number of servers need to be started.
 2. _algorithm_ : String: Either 'least connection' or 'round robin'